-Cost can be a positive consideration, but it’s not necessarily true that the price difference between cremation and burial is substantial.
+The cost of cremation can be a positive consideration when compared to traditional, but it’s not necessarily true that the difference is substantial.
 The cost can be nearly the same, depending on the options a family chooses—a cremation can be as simple or .

 Simple cremation will certainly cost less than a cremation with a viewing and a celebration of life.
 But some families will consider the latter a way of creating priceless memories.
 The choices really are a matter of religious customs, family tradition and personal preference.
 Let your heart be your guide.